g3ncl/acc-server-web/README.md

 ## License

 This project is licensed under the GNU General Public License v2.0 - see the [LICENSE](LICENSE) file for details.
 GPL-2.0 ensures that this software remains free and open source, requiring any modifications or derivative works to be distributed under the same license terms.

+## Disclaimer

+This project is not associated with, endorsed by, or affiliated with KUNOS Simulazioni in any way.